 “On Call” means a period an Employee is required to make himself/herself available outside of a normal rostered shift.

-"Shift Worker" means a worker who is not a Day Worker (as defined).
+"Shift Worker" means a worker who works ordinary hours outside the span of a day worker (see clause 23.2).

 Agreement Flexibility